Protection From The Harsh Drug Laws Of Indiana

 - Type of drug.
 The type of drug or controlled substance allegedly involved in the case can affect the level of the charged offenses and the possible penalties.

 - Possessing large quantities of a drug.
 Specific amounts vary by drug.
-But as quantities increase, prosecutors are more likely to pursue charges of drug dealing (intent to distribute) in addition to possession.
+But as quantities increase, prosecutors are more likely to pursue charges of drug dealing (intent to distribute) in addition to possession with intent to sell.

 - Location.
 If charged with dealing drugs, the penalties may be sharply increased if the defendant was caught dealing near a school, playground or similar location.